stravalib/stravalib/docs/get-started/activities.md

 ## Stravalib offers unit conversion helpers

+stravalib uses the [python Pint library](https://pypi.org/project/Pint/) to facilitate working with the values in the API that have associated units (e.g. distance, speed).
+You can use the pint library directly or through the `stravalib.unithelper` module for shortcuts

 You can convert the distance value to another unit if you import stravalib's `stravalib.unit_helper` module.